-- Applicants who have previously held a tenancy with a local authority or Registered Provider and been evicted from that tenancy or voluntarily left it; - Applicants who have a tenancy (either solely or jointly) with another Registered Provider and the applicant does not live there or the joint tenant is remaining in the property; - Applicants who own a property (either solely or jointly), or have an interest in a property; - Applicants with substantial savings, investments or other assets; - Applicants with significant levels of debt and the Registered Provider has assessed them as not being able to meet their rental liability; - Applicants with high support needs who are assessed by the Registered Provider as not being able to manage a tenancy.
+- Applicants under 18 years, unless they have a guarantor; - Applicants with outstanding rent arrears in their current accommodation or with a housing related debt owed to them or another Registered Provider or local housing authority; - Applicants who have demonstrated anti social behaviour; - Applicants who have previously held a tenancy with a local authority or Registered Provider and been evicted from that tenancy or voluntarily left it; - Applicants who have a tenancy (either solely or jointly) with another Registered Provider and the applicant does not live there or the joint tenant is remaining in the property; - Applicants who own a property (either solely or jointly), or have an interest in a property; - Applicants with substantial savings, investments or other assets; - Applicants with significant levels of debt and the Registered Provider has assessed them as not being able to meet their rental liability; - Applicants with high support needs who are assessed by the Registered Provider as not being able to manage a tenancy.

-When a Local Authority (LA) or Registered Provider (RP) does not make an offer of a tenancy to an applicant who has successfully bid for a property, the LA or RP will provide the applicant with full details of the reason for refusal.
-Any right of review or appeal regarding the refusal by the LA or RP is dealt with by the LA or RP in accordance with their policies and procedures.
-There is no right of review or appeal to the Council Housing Needs Team as the decision to refuse the applicant is not a decision of the Council Housing Needs Team.
+When a Registered Provider (RP) does not make an offer of a tenancy to an applicant who has successfully bid for a property, the RP will provide the applicant with full details of the reason for refusal.
+Any right of review or appeal regarding the refusal by the RP is dealt with by the RP in accordance with their policies and procedures.
+There is no right of review or appeal to the Council as the decision to refuse the applicant is not a decision of the Council.